-Scenic Corridor: A corridor with landscapes and vistas of high scenic quality.
+Scenic corridor: A corridor with landscapes and vistas of high scenic quality.

-Scoping: A process used under CEQA and NEPA to determine the scope of issues to be addressed and for identifying the significant issues related to the proposed action or project to be addressed in an EIR (under CEQA) or an EIS (under NEPA).
+Scoping: A process used under CEQA and NEPA to determine the set of issues to be discussed and for identifying issues of particular concern related to the proposed action or project to be analyzed in an EIR (under CEQA) or an EIS (under NEPA).